 The question though that one may ask is how could this have been prevented?
 I would start here from the simpler ones.

-Most Colon Cancers are diagnosed in individuals older than 50 years so for most of us a colonoscopy in our 50th year would suffice.
-This can be scheduled anytime after we turn 49 years.
+Most Colon Cancers are diagnosed in individuals older than 45 years.
+Thus for most of us a colonoscopy after age 45 years would suffice.

 For those with a family history of cancer in a parent or sibling the colonoscopy must be scheduled 10 years before the age of their appropriate relative’s age of diagnosis.
 That means 33 years for the siblings of my friend.